 The presentation can be viewed in PDF form

 On February 13, 2007, in Mountain View, CA, USA, I have done a presentation called

-You can watch the video on Google Video.
+You can watch the video on Youtube.
 The presentation is about 45 minutes, with the Q&A it is about 80 minutes.

-If you can't get Google Video to work, you can also download the DIVX file.
+If you can't get this video to work, you can also download the DIVX file.
 Warning: this is 507 Mbyte!.

 Articles about Vim.

 Releasing version 8.0 and getting close to the 25th birthday inspired the writing of this article.
 It contains links to relevant info and can be used to convince a friend to start using Vim.